Benjamin Wedro, MD, FACEP, FAAEM

 If these fail, other supportive treatments are available.
 Recurrent headaches should be a signal to seek medical help.
-Massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.
+Physical therapy, massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.

 It is important to read the listing of ingredients in OTC pain medications.
 Often an OTC medication is a combination of ingredients, and the second or third listed ingredient may have the potential for drug interaction or contraindication based upon a patient's other medical issues For example:

 - Some OTC medications include caffeine, which may trigger rapid heartbeats in some patients.

 - In night time preparations, diphenhydramine (Benadryl) may be added.
 This may cause sedation, and driving or using heavy machinery may not be appropriate when taking a sedative medication.

 - Some OTC cold medications have pseudoephedrine mixed in with the pain medication.
 This drug can cause elevated blood pressure and palpitations.

 Other examples where caution should be used include the following: